 Is it ever okay to whisper?
 There are certain circumstances when a whisper is appropriate, as long as it's brief, to the point, and relevant only to the other person.
 You need to make sure you keep your body language in check so others don't think you're talking about them.

 Here are some situations when it would be fine to whisper:

-- You need to inform someone that she has toilet paper on her shoe or spinach in her teeth.
+- You need to inform someone that she has toilet paper on her shoe, a button she forgot to close, or spinach in her teeth.